Kolman-Freecss/Kolman-Freecss-Server/server/_java/kolmanfreecss.datagithub/README.md

   - Used also to consume the Github API asynchrously (instead Java 11 HttpClient or OkHttp).
 - Spring Config
   - Centralized configuration.
-- Spring Data Redis (instead of Caffeine)
-  - To cache data.
 - SpringBoot Config Processor
   - To generate the configuration file.
 (Its a helper to generate the configuration file).
 - SpringBoot DevTools
   - To reload the application when a change is detected.

+### CI/CD

+- Github Actions
+  - To build the application and run the tests.
+  - To deploy the application to the Docker Hub.
+- Docker

+### DDBB

+- Spring Data JDBC
+  - Way to interact with the database without the need of an ORM.
+Performance is better than JPA Hibernate.
+- Spring Data JPA Hibernate
+  - Way to interact with the database using an ORM (Hibernate) with all the entities and relationships configured.
+- Spring Batch
+  - Batch processing.
+(Here is used as cleanup job scheduled to remove old data from the database with Tasklet).
+- Spring Data Redis (instead of Caffeine)
+  - To cache data.

+### Testing

+- JUnit 5
+- Mockito
+- Groovy
+- Spock

 #### DDBB: